rombrew/phobia/README.md

   ABI incremental encoder is preferred.
 Control through CAN network or STEP/DIR pulse.

-Of course you can make unusual configuration by combining the features of the PMC.
-Also is is possible to design custom features e.g. start-stop button control.
+Of course you can create unusual configurations by combining various PMC features.
+Also is is possible to design custom application e.g. start-stop button control.

 ## Software features

 * Sensorless vector control of PMSM based on two inline current measurements.
-* Fast and robust FLUX observer with gain scheduling.
+* Fast and robust FLUX observer with gain scheduling against speed.
 * Two phase machine support (e.g. bipolar stepper).
 * Self adjust of onboard measurements along symmetrical channels.
 * Flux weakening control.
-* Advanced command line interface (CLI) with autocompletion and history.
+* Regular command line interface (CLI) with autocompletion and history.
 * Hardware abstraction layer (HAL) over STM32F4 and STM32F7.
 * Flash storage for all of configurable parameters.